A te: Music video

 A music video for the song, directed by Maki Gherzi, was released to accompany the single.

 The video shows Jovanotti alone in a timeless recording studio, wearing a golden jacket, while he plays piano.
 Gherzi and Jovanotti later revealed that the video's concept, which emerged after considering several options, is based on simplicity, and that they wanted to represent a man without any defense, while the woman is only represented as a metaphor by the light shining on Jovanotti's jacket.

 Cover versions

 Guus Meeuwis recorded the song in Dutch as "Dat komt door jou", achieving commercial success in the Netherlands.

 In 2009, Dutch singer Guus Meeuwis recorded a Dutch-language version of the song, titled "Dat komt door jou" and released as the lead single from his album NW8.
 The single peaked at number 4 on the Single Top 100 and reached the 11th spot on the Dutch Top 40.

 Italian singer Gianni Morandi included a cover of the song in his albums Canzoni da non perdere in 2009 and Rinascimento in 2011.
 In 2010 Helen Adamson released Estonian version of this song under title "Kas tead?".
+In 2015 Mexican singer Emmanuel released a Spanish version titled “A ti”, as one of the singles of his album “Inédito”.